-J. Barnie Beasley, Jr.Sylvania, GeorgiaAge 68Director since 2014

-Mr. Beasley served as an independent nuclear safety and operations expert to the board of directors of the Tennessee Valley Authority, a large electric utility in the southeastern United States, from 2011 to 2014.
-Retired chairman, president and chief executive officer of Southern Nuclear Operating Company, the nuclear operating company subsidiary of an electric utility (2004-2008).
+J. Barnie Beasley, Jr. Professional Highlights Mr. Beasley served as an independent nuclear safety and operations 1 mmh Sylvania, Georgia expert to the board of directors of the Tennessee Valley Authority, a large electric utility in the southeastern United States, from 2011 to (See) Age 69 2014.
+Retired chairman, president and chief executive officer of Southern Nuclear Operating Company, the nuclear operating company Director since 2014 subsidiary of an electric utility (2004-2008).
 Advisor to EnergySolutions, Inc., a nuclear services company (2014-2019).
 Mr. Beasley's qualifications to serve on the Board include his nuclear expertise as the chief executive officer of the nuclear operating company subsidiary of Southern Company and his experience as a public company director.
+Mr. Beasley brings to the operating company subsidiary of Southern Company and his experience as a public company director.
 Mr. Beasley brings to the Board decades of experience in the nuclear and utility industries, including high level executive management and business oversight experience.
 He has substantial experience working with federal government administrators, which provides valuable insights in governmental and regulatory issues.
 His extensive experience in operations provides insights in risk management, safety, personnel development and environmental matters.
+Mr. Beasley also brings significant engineering experience, having held a Professional Engineering license for over 37 years.
 His experience in the nuclear industry also provides him substantial experience in physical security and cybersecurity.